dani3l0/limesj2.5-stuff/README.md

 Nothing.
 Maybe except led blinking which can't be turned off later xD

 **UPDATE:** I've managed to turn on the scooter twice, for more info see [logs](logs)

+## Special thanks

+[Balazs Vak](mailto:vakbalazs@gmail.com) for contacting me and offering help, as well as providing a bunch of useful information and reversing results.
+All Balazs' work is available under `reversing` directory